vinit4u16/apijam/README.md

 ### Define a Product

 A Product is a logical grouping of Proxies.
-In this section we will create a **Payments Silver** Product that contains our Proxy.
+In this section we will create a **Employees Silver** Product that contains our Proxy.

 #### Instructions